lizmat/articles/5to6-signatures.md

     my @foo = "a" .. "z";
     handle-array(@foo);

-You can have pass any number of arrays:
+You can pass any number of arrays:

     sub handle-two-arrays(@a, @b) {
         # do something with @a and @b